 Please place materials in 3 separate piles:

 - Pile 1: Bulky garden organics such as pruned trees; timber such as fence palings (nails removed).
 NOTE: all vegetation must be bundled and tied and no longer than 1.5metres in length.
 Branches must be less than 10cm in diameter.
-If it is not practicable to bundle and tie loose vegetation, it must be suitably bagged or put in a box.
+If it is not practicable to bundle and tie loose vegetation, it must be suitably bagged or put into a box.

 - Pile 2: Metal waste; steel and metal products such as stoves, refrigerators, dishwashers, washing machines and most hot water systems under 300 litres in capacity and under 1.5m in length.
 Doors must be removed from refrigerators and freezers prior to being placed out on the kerbside next to your other household metal items.
 Other household metal waste (e.g. clothes line and trampolines) are limited to 1.5m in length.
 Please contact the Waste Hotline on 1800 623 895 if you are unsure.

 - Pile 3: Other bulky waste; furniture, carpet (rolls must be bundled and tied and no longer than 1.5 metres in length), furnishings, clothing, bedding and mattresses.
 Other unwanted household goods such as toys and tools.
 All loose items must be bagged or put in a box, and comfortably handled by two people.